dfeagans/Reference-Files/Reference/git.md

 #### Add Changes ####
 * `git add` adds files to the git "staging area" to be tracked by git.
 You will have to commit them though. `git add .` adds the current directory's eligable contents.
 You can git add specific files (`git add index.html`) and even use wildcards (`git add *.txt`).
 * `git commit -m "message for commit"` actually adds the commit.
 Do this one at a time with each part.
-To revise a git commit note, use `git commit --amend -m "revised commit message"`.
-You can make modifications to a file and git add it again doing the --amend just rolls the commit in with previous one, replacing the first commit comment.
+* `amend`: To revise a git commit message, use `git commit --amend -m "revised commit message"` immediately after doing the commit (before staging anything else).
+If you stage any modifications and run that command then it just rolls the additional changes in with the previous commits.
+In a case like that, if you were just fixing a typo or something, then using `git commit --amend --no-edit` just adds the additions while keeping the commit message the same.
 * `git push -u origin master` - pushes files to the origin repo (github).
 The -u saves the settings so that you just have to type `git push` next time.

 #### View Changes ####